 Biography of Film & Classical composer Phil Mountford

-Moving away from his computer programming career he started composing film music after his first demo CD found its way into the hands of the then up-and-coming director, Steve Reynolds.
-Many years developing his composing skills and equally many short films, corporate films, adverts, animations and theater productions later, Phil would go on to score the soundtrack to Steve’s first feature, Vendetta (Danny Dyer, Roxanne McKee), which became one of the biggest selling non theatrical DVD releases of 2013 in the UK.
+Moving away from his computer programming career he started composing film music after his demo CD found its way into the hands of the then up-and-coming director, Steve Reynolds.
+Many years developing his composing skills and equally many short films, corporate films, adverts, animations and theatre productions later, Phil would go on to score the soundtrack to Steve’s first feature, Vendetta (Danny Dyer, Roxanne McKee), which became one of the biggest selling non theatrical DVD releases of 2013 in the UK.

 Some of his more recent projects he has gone on to score include the documentary feature film Journey To LeMans (Patrick Stewart), World War 1 TV drama Battle Lines and the hard hitting feature film Breakdown (Craig Fairbrass, James Cosmo).

 Phil has composed and had his music placed in many adverts and corporate films including Intel, British Gas and Mamas & Papas.
 Aswell as scoring to picture he regularly composes songs for theater productions and has also written music for Macmillan Cancer charitable productions including Norman Wisdom’s last film, Espresso.